Drones delivering coffee? Trump administration wants more companies using UAVs

 In the past, commercial drone users operating beyond their line of sight had to apply for a waiver or exemption, which was awarded on a case-by-case basis, Duffy said.
 "And because of that complication, I don't think we saw the innovation that we should have in America."

-The proposal comes about two months after President Trump signed an executive order on drones, in part to speed up the use of unmanned aerial vehicles by businesses in the U.S.
+The proposal comes about two months after President Trump signed an executive order on drones, in part to speed up the use of unmanned aerial vehicles by businesses in the United States.

-Duffy's announcement was welcomed by commercial drone operators, who said advancements in drone technology had outpaced the government's ability to regulate the aircraft.
+Duffy's announcement was welcomed by commercial drone operators, who said advancements in drone technology have outpaced the government's ability to regulate the aircraft.

 "Drone operators must navigate a labyrinth of ill-suited regulations designed for crude aircraft, placing an artificial ceiling on innovation and hampering progress," said Lisa Ellman, CEO of the Commercial Drone Alliance.